dan0delellis/misc_golang/README.md

-# rpi_golang
+# misc golang
-golang programs to be executed on my raspberry pi computers
+miscillaneous programs to run in my home cluster and do stuff i follow basically none of the best practices